yocontra/node-gdal-next/README.md

 This project is a fork of https://github.com/naturalatlas/node-gdal that:

-- Updates native dependencies (GDAL/PROJ/GEOS)
+- Updates native dependencies (GDAL/PROJ/GEOS) to latest versions
-- Updates the build system for newer versions of node
+- Updates the build system/JS/prebuilds for newer versions of node
 - Adds support for more formats
   - GPKG, sqlite, OSM, MBTiles, MVT
-- Modernizes the JS for newer versions of node
-- Provides prebuilt versions for node 10+
-- Adds `Geometry.fromJSON` to parse GeoJSON easily
+- Adds `Geometry.fromGeoJson` to parse GeoJSON easily

 See the [ROADMAP](ROADMAP.md) for more info about the future of this fork.
 All thanks and credit goes to the original maintainers!